DingHub/AlertHelper-Swift/README.md

 ```
   <br>

+Swift3 branch is ready, I'll combine the branch to master when the final official version of Swift3 released.

 You can also find an Objective-C version [HERE](https://github.com/DingHub/AlertHelper-OC)